Core concepts

 Contexts and mutable state

-const apiPrefix = state('/');
+const apiPrefix = signal('/');

-const ApiPrefixContext = createContext(apiPrefix);
+const ApiPrefixContext = context(apiPrefix);

-const useUsersUrl = reactive(() => {
+const getUsersUrl = reactive(() => {

-const prefix = useContext(ApiPrefixContext).get();
+const prefix = useContext(ApiPrefixContext).value;

 return `${prefix}users`;